-Essays earning a score of 2 demonstrate little success in developing a position on the effects of advertising.
+Essays earning a score of 2 demonstrate little success in developing a position on whether or not there should be specific texts that all students of high school English must read.
 They may merely allude to knowledge gained from reading the sources rather than citing the sources themselves.
-These essays may misread the sources, fail to present an argument, or substitute a simpler task by merely responding to the question tangentially or merely summarizing the sources.
+These essays may misread the sources, fail to present an argument, or substitute a simpler task by merely responding to the question tangentially or by simply summarizing the sources.
 The prose of 2 essays often demonstrates consistent weaknesses in writing, such as a lack of development or organization, grammatical problems, or a lack of control.

-- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are especially simplistic, are weak in their control of writing, or do not cite even one source. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.
+- 1 Essays earning a score of 1 meet the criteria for a score of 2 but are especially simplistic or are weak in their control of writing or do not cite even one source. - 0 Indicates an on-topic response that receives no credit, such as one that merely repeats the prompt. - Indicates a blank response or one that is completely off topic.